 See table below for a complete list of service types as well as descriptions for each service.
 NOTE: The per sample rates listed in the table below are internal rates.
 Please contact the CGI for external pricing for non-UCONN members.

-Sanger Sequencing DropBox Locations and Submission Policies
+Sanger Sequencing DropBox Submission Policies

 - All samples being dropped of must comply with CGI submission guidelines (see below)